 4. Reduce learning content without recognizable added value

-When designing training, extrinsic load is often neglected, as responsible parties want to make their courses as appealing as possible – this can be distracting:
+In the design of trainings, extrinsic load is often neglected, as responsible parties want to make their courses as appealing as possible – this can be distracting: